Alaa-AbuIssa/reading-notes-/Code401/read26.md

 ## Review, Research, and Discussion

-* 1. When you have multiple contexts, what component type should you use (class/function) and why?
+**When you have multiple contexts, what component type should you use (class/function) and why?**

 *The difference is pretty obvious.
 Class components are ES6 classes and Functional Components are functions.
 The only constraint for a functional component is to accept props as an argument and return valid JSX.*

-* 2. What are some good use cases for using the Context API for global state?
+**What are some good use cases for using the Context API for global state?**

 * Twilio: Twilio really defines what it means to be API-driven.
 * Stripe : Stripe is one of the most successful and best known API-driven businesses.